Naledi-Dikgale/Naledi-Dikgale/README.md

 A Software Engineer From Cape Town, South Africa

 I'm highly skilled in JavaScript, Ruby, Databases, React, and Redux.

-I have advanced communication skills and a great passion for collaboration.
+<br>I have advanced communication skills and a great passion for collaboration.

 <br>Looking for my next job.<br>
 Fun Fact: I snack on Olives! 😎<br><br>